bitbank2/bitbank2/README.md

 ### Welcome to my open source libraries.
 The aim of my efforts is to bring speed and unexpected features to all devices, big and small.
+If you appreciate my work, please support me here or on Kofi: https://ko-fi.com/bitbank

 [![Larry's GitHub stats](https://github-readme-stats.vercel.app/api?username=bitbank2)](https://github.com/anuraghazra/github-readme-stats)